BodomLake/website/docs/plugin-transform-modules-commonjs.md

 #### `"babel"`

-When using exports with babel a non-enumerable `__esModule` property is exported.
+When using exports with Babel, a non-enumerable `__esModule` property is exported.
 This property is then used to determine if the import _is_ the default export or if it _contains_ the default export.

 ```javascript
 import foo from "foo";